haridas-das/DS_OKSTATE_2025/README.md

 Our hierarchical training algorithm uses an expanding window approach to sequentially update the model as new weekly data becomes available.
 This technique allows the model to adapt dynamically to evolving epidemic trends and improves long-term forecasting performance by continuously refining residuals from previous predictions.

 ## Data Sources and Preprocessing
-We leverage multiple datasets including: epidemiological case counts from Infodengue, climate reanalysis data from ERA5 via Mosqlimate, and environmental and demographic data from IBGE and Embrapa.
+We leverage multiple datasets, including epidemiological case counts from Infodengue, climate reanalysis data from ERA5 via Mosqlimate, and environmental and demographic data from IBGE and Embrapa.
 Data is aggregated by epidemiological week and municipality, with careful preprocessing to synchronize temporal and spatial resolutions for model input.

 The raw data used in this repository is sourced from: